TN-D-1: Interfacing with the UltraVolt D Series of Microsize High Voltage Power Supplies

 This pin is the positive power input (15 or 24VDC) coming from the system AC/DC, DC/DC or Battery low-voltage power source.
-The input source must be capable of providing at least 120% of the maximum input current required by the D Series unit at full load (see datasheet
+The input source must be capable of providing at least 120% of the maximum input current required by the D Series unit at full load (see datasheet for more details).

 Pin 4, Signal Ground Return:

 This pin is used as the return for the voltage control signal, voltage monitor signal, and current monitor signal.
 It is provided as a separate ground for low-power signals in order to avoid any interference with the HV Return and Input DC Return.
 Do not use this pin as a direct connection to the HV Return.
 This pin is internally connected to Power GND (Input Power Ground return).